theriftlab/immanuel-python/README.md

 python -m pytest
 ```

+## AI Transparency

+Immanuel is a passion project, and as such all of the code in this package - including the tests - is 100% hand-rolled by a human.
+AI is used to assist in planning, checking, and auditing the codebase and documentation, and Claude Code has write permission for the documentation only, in order to provide suggested updates and examples to help keep them in line with code changes.

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.